hjst/tianqi/README.md

 summaries from the [China Meteorological Administration][CMA] (CMA) website, and the [AQICN][] site.

-It's designed for use on the command line, and outputs a quick summary for your city.
+It's designed for use on the command line, and outputs a short summary for your city.
 It's useful to check quickly in the morning if you need an umbrella or to be aware of air pollution for the day.